-Our Bridging the Dream Scholarship fulfills an important part of our promise to help students who aspire to a better future.
+Our Bridging the Dream Scholarship helps families make college happen and build a better future.
 It also brings our mission to life, as employees across the company raise money to help fund the scholarships.
 From 5Ks to silent auctions, we’re excited to help students achieve their dreams.

 Join us in celebrating what extraordinary students can achieve with strength, perseverance, and determination.
 We are so excited and honored to help students bridge their dreams and make college happen.